oracle/node-oracledb/INSTALL.md

 The steps below create a Node.js installation for testing.
 Adjust the steps for your environment.

-This node-oracledb release has been tested with Node.js 10, 12 and 14 on 64-bit
+This node-oracledb release has been tested with Node.js 12, 14 and 16 on 64-bit
-Oracle Linux (releases 6, 7 and 8), Windows and macOS (Intel x86).
-Note Node.js 10.16, or
+Oracle Linux (releases 7 and 8), Windows, and macOS (Intel x86).
-later is required.
 The add-on can also build on some 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.
-Older versions of node-oracledb may work with older versions of Node.js.
+This version of node-oracledb may work with older Node.js versions if they are [Node-API][53] version 4 compatible.
+Older versions of node-oracledb may also work with older versions of Node.js.

 Node-oracledb requires Oracle Client libraries version 11.2 or later, and can connect to Oracle Database 9.2 or later, depending on the Oracle Client library